spxbhuhb/fluxum-rs/doc/40_render/renderer.md

 ## Render data

-Each primitive has a render data structure which consists of two major parts:
+Each node has a render data structure which consists of two major parts:

 - supplied render data:
     - styling, alignment, layout algorithm